-The differences between these filters can be subtle or pronounced, depending on their individual settings, the amount of filter resonance applied, and other factors.
+The differences between these filters can be subtle or pronounced, depending on their individual settings, the amount of filter resonance applied, and other factors

-The REV switch not only changes filter type, but also the Filter Envelope's shape/ The REV switch not only changes filter type, but also the Filter Envelope's shape/ response to match the original Prophet Rev 1/2 and Rev 3 respectively.
+The REV switch not only changes filter type, but also the Filter Envelope's shape/ response to match the original Prophet Rev 1/2 and Rev 3 respectively.
 After setting the Filter Envelope as desired, try changing filter type to hear the difference.